Hazards of Forging: What Are They?

 Common PPE used includes:

-• Closed-toe, steel-capped boots – protect your feet from hot materials or heavy machinery/materials being dropped
+- Closed-toe, steel-capped boots – Serve to protect your feet from hot materials or heavy machinery/materials being dropped.

-These cannot always prevent the damage or harm caused but are a method of reducing any permanent damage should there be an accident in the workplace.
+These cannot always prevent damage or harm, but are a method of reducing any permanent damage should there be an accident in the workplace.

 Find out more about our product range here and contact us today with your queries.
-Our processes and the sectors we supply can be explored on our website too!
+Based in the West Midlands, we are the "blacksmith near me" you can depend on.

 We look forward to hearing from you!